-Scott F. Griffith concentrates his practice in the areas of Environmental, Toxic and Mass Torts, Product Liability, Professional Liability, and White Collar Criminal Defense.
+Scott F. Griffith is a Partner of Rawle & Henderson LLP in the Philadelphia office.
+He concentrates his practice in the areas of Environmental, Toxic and Mass Torts, Products Liability, Professional Liability, and White Collar Criminal Defense.

-Scott’s criminal trial experience includes the representation of current NBA and NFL players, as well as entertainers and politicians.
+Scott’s criminal trial experience includes the representation of professional athletes, entertainers, and politicians.
 He has successfully defended corporations and individuals charged by the government in a wide range of matters, from corporate fraud and tax evasion to capital crimes and corrupt organizations.
-He routinely counsels corporate management on white collar criminal matters including bank, investment and securities fraud, money laundering and forfeiture.
+Scott routinely counsels corporate management on white collar criminal matters including bank, investment and securities fraud, money laundering and forfeiture.

 Scott is a 1987 graduate of Hofstra University (B.A.
 Literature) and a 1993 graduate of the Temple University School of Law.
-He is admitted to practice in Pennsylvania, New Jersey and New York, as well as in the United States District Court for the Eastern and Middle Districts of Pennsylvania, the United States District Court for the District of New Jersey and the United States Court of Appeals for the Third Circuit.
-He has been admitted pro hac vice in Delaware and West Virginia.
+He is admitted to practice in Pennsylvania, New Jersey and New York, as well as in the United States District Courts for the Eastern and Middle Districts of Pennsylvania, the United States District Court for the District of New Jersey and the United States Court of Appeals for the Third Circuit.
+He has been admitted pro hac vice in Delaware, West Virginia and Georgia.

-Scott was recently awarded a BV rating from Martindale Hubbell as selected by his peers.
-He has been selected to serve as Pennsylvania State Chair on the Council on Litigation Management.
+Scott has received a BV rating from Martindale Hubbell as selected by his peers.
+He is the former Pennsylvania State Chair on the Council on Litigation Management.

 Smutney v.
 Honeywell International Inc. (Philadelphia Court of Common Pleas)